MicrosoftLearning/mslearn-databricks/Instructions/Exercises/04-Azure-Databricks-SQL.md

 3. In the **New query** pane, enter the following SQL code:

     ```sql
-    CREATE SCHEMA adventureworks;
+    CREATE DATABASE retail_db;
     ```

 4. Use the **&#9658;Run (1000)** button to run the SQL code.
 5. When the code has been successfully executed, in the **Schema browser** pane, use the refresh button at the bottom of the pane to refresh the list.
-Then expand **hive_metastore** and **adventureworks**, and observe that the database has been created, but contains no tables.
+Then expand **hive_metastore** and **retail_db**, and observe that the database has been created, but contains no tables.

 You can use the **default** database for your tables, but when building an analytical data store its best to create custom databases for specific data.